 - New alternatives use about 25%-80% less energy than traditional options

-- They last 3-25 times longer than their counterparts
+- Last 3-25 times longer than their counterparts

 What’s energy-efficient lighting